esharri2/strapi-gatsby-starter/README.md

    - Global styles variables are included here and can be imported as needed:
      `client/src/utils/styles.js`.
    - Global styles are here: `client/gatsby-browser.js`.
+   - Customizations have been made to the default Strapi admin panel here:
+     `/admin`.
+   - Strapi users can trigger a Gatsby build on Netfliy via the button on the home page of the admin panel.

 ## Deployment steps